Swansea City A.F.C. Under-23s

 Swansea City Association Football Club Under-21s is the most senior team of Swansea City's youth teams and are the club's former reserve team.
 They compete in the Professional Development League.
 The Under-21s play the majority of their home fixtures at the club's Youth Academy in Landore, with occasional fixtures taking place at the Swansea.com Stadium.

 The Under-21 team is effectively Swansea City's second-string side, but is limited to three outfield players and one goalkeeper over the age of 23 per game following the introduction of new regulations from the 2016–17 season.

-Andy Goldie is the manager of the entire Swansea City academy.
+Head of coaching for the academy is Liam McGarry.

-Jon Grey and Anthony Wright are in charge of the Under 21s.
+Anthony Wright is in charge of the Under 23s, with Mason McClelland responsible for the Under 18s.

 Under-23s

 Current squad

-As of February 2023.
+As of February 2025.
 Players listed in bold have made an appearance for the first team in a competitive fixture.